MongoDB command

 method.

 With this step, you can leverage the full power of MongoDB commands to interact with your MongoDB database.
-Perform advanced operations, run aggregation pipelines, execute complex queries, and take advantage of specialized features specific to MongoDB.
+You can perform advanced operations, run aggregation pipelines, execute complex queries, and take advantage of specialized features specific to MongoDB.

-Make sure to use MongoDB Extended JSON (v2) in your queries to prevent issues with complex data types (e.g. UUID or Date)
+Make sure to use MongoDB Extended JSON (v2) in your queries to prevent issues with complex data types (for example, UUID or Date).

-To run a MongoDB command, provide the necessary parameters.
-UI Bakery will execute the command using the db.command
+To run a MongoDB command, you simply need to select it in the action selection dropdown and provide the necessary parameters.
+UI Bakery will then execute the command using the db.command

 method behind the scenes.